This content is for Staff Information Portal members only.

 Whether you have tiny tots or teenagers, there’s plenty to do with the family.
 There is dressing up as a mini mayor, games and challenges, trails and more.

 Your admission ticket includes entry to all our temporary exhibitions and permanent collection displays.
-You may also borrow a tablet computer to learn more about our exhibits (coming soon).
 Your ticket enables you to visit multiple times over a one year period though does not cover special events.